icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

-# How to use "ICON Development Network" on AWS
+# How to set up "ICON Development Network" on AWS

 ## Overview
 This document is a HOW-to document for anyone who wants to set up their own ICON Development Network on AWS.

 ## Intended Audience
-Someone needs their own "ICON Development network" for ICON SCORE or DApp.
+Someone who needs their own "ICON Development network" for ICON SCORE or DApp.
+(Please also indicate level of expertise required)

 ## Purpose
-Set up their own ICON Development Network on AWS.
+Following this document step-by-step will all reader to set up their own ICON Development Network on AWS.

 ## Prerequisites
 ### Create a Key Pair